 Health Service Delivery

 Only 44% of the population is settled within a 5 kilometer radius of a functional health facility (HFM 2011, quoted and updated in HFS 2013) and hence access to PHCCs is also low (HFS 2013- Annex 69.).
 Within the northern region, some communities live as far as 200 kilometers from the nearest health facility, while incessant conflict has reversed investments in health infrastructure.
 1,147 out of 1,487 health facilities in the 10 States are functional, due to shortage of staff at national and county hospitals, unavailability of equipment and supplies (50% of facilities experience stock outs), poor management and dilapidation.
-Only 22 (2%) of these functional facilities were ready to provide ART treatment by December 2013, but the conflict has reduced these to 16 after Bentiu and Malakal sites were closed while others reported reduced patient flow due to commodity instability.
+Only 22 (2%) of these functional facilities were ready to provide ART treatment by December 2013, but the conflict has reduced these to 16 after Bentiu, Renk and Malakal sites were closed while others reported reduced patient flow due to commodity instability.
 1140 individuals previously on ART have been lost to follow up due to this conflict.
 There is very low availability of ARTs.
 Scale up should be a high priority with expansion of sites offering ART (in high prev settings), decentralization; integration and examination of service delivery models (e.g. task shifting).
 These measures are all planned and highlighted in section 3.2.
-Site expansion in high prevalence states including the equatorias and Lakes is set to begin through integration of ART into existing TB sitesIt will be challenging to scale up ART from 5% to 35% of the population as targeted in the NSP 2013-2017 (of all people living with HIV (new UNGASS High Level Meeting Denominator), but the following steps could provide a critical first step as and before the country (re)builds infrastructure:
+Site expansion in high prevalence states including the equatorias and Lakes is set to begin through integration of ART into existing TB sites.
+It will be challenging to scale up ART from 5% to 35% of the population as targeted in the NSP 2013-2017 (of all people living with HIV (new UNGASS High Level Meeting Denominator), but the following steps could provide a critical first step as and before the country (re)builds infrastructure:

 Optimizing quality of services at existing ART sites to allow for scale-up to maximum capacity, and then replicating/ expanding to other site; includes strengthening the weak PSM systems, and alleviating difficulties in tracking patients due to the weak information system.
 The community system will be used for follow up and linked better with the primary health centres; 750 community health workers enrolled under the malaria program will be trained on HIV and TB treatment literacy, HIV testing and counseling, SGBV, and ART adherence follow up.